Supriya-712/Customer-Segmentation-Using-K-Means-Clustering/Deployment on Streamlit/README.md

 ## **Objective:**

-Our objective is to create a complete end-to-end product that can be used to predict the right cluster to which a customer belongs based on his annual income and spending score.
+Our objective is to create a complete end-to-end product that can be used to predict the right cluster to which a customer belongs, based on his annual income and spending score.

 ## **Process:**